Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features.md

 # Infochannel

 >  [**`Link to Wikipage`**](https://wiki.zoe-discord-bot.ch/en/features/infoChannel/)
 > Zoe provides an information panel in a text channel with information about the players in a game, optionally displaying their rank.
 Zoe also sends game cards information about current games such as champions played, SoloQ rank or winrate with a champion played.
+You can also get champion tips for every champion played in a game.
+Read more here: [Champion analysis](/en/features/champion-analysis).
 >{.is-info}

 ![](/new_infopanel.png)